7 Best Health Benefits of Seafood - Nordic Catch

 What are the health benefits of seafood for pregnancy and infant health?

-Consumption of seafood during pregnancy provides essential nutrients like omega-3 fatty acids, protein, and minerals that support fetal brain development, improve infant cognitive outcomes, and may reduce the risk of preterm birth and low birth weight.
+Consumption of seafood during pregnancy is a powerful way to provide essential nutrients like omega-3 fatty acids, protein, and minerals that support fetal brain development, improve infant cognitive outcomes, and may reduce the risk of preterm birth and low birth weight.

 Are there any risks associated with seafood consumption?